DAP2022/DataScienceTrainingCurriculum/programming/ri/course_content_notebooks/Module_1.md

 - You will create a new .rmd file
 - You will correctly incorporate the R Markdown language
 - You will appropriately use 'R chunks' to manipulate data using R
-- You will successfully 'Knit' (equivalent to 'compiling') your final .rmd document into a word document  save as a html or word
+- You will successfully 'Knit' (equivalent to 'compiling') your final .rmd document into a word document and save as a html or word
 - You will examine the basic features of dataframes
 - You will manipulate a built-in data set as well as upload an external .csv file into the RStudio memory